 The Public Health Preparedness (PHP) program was created to prepare and respond to public health threats and emergencies from various sources, such as: Pandemics, Bioterrorism events, Fires, Floods, Tornadoes, Earthquakes, Severe weather conditions (hot or cold), and other man-made or natural disasters.
 The program is funded by the CDC’s Office of Public Health Preparedness and Response through the Public Health Emergency Preparedness (PHEP) cooperative agreement.
-Since 2002, Public Health Preparedness has evolved from a narrowly focused biological response to flexible and adaptable an All-Hazards Response guided by CDC's Public Health Preparedness Capabilities: National Standards for State and Local Planning.
+Since 2002, Public Health Preparedness has evolved from a narrowly focused biological response to flexible and adaptable an All-Hazards Response guided by CDC's Public Health Preparedness Capabilities.
 The all-hazards approach is preferable, since our response to most incidents would be similar, whether it involves earthquakes, flood, a naturally-occurring disease outbreak, or a biological attack.
 Southeastern Idaho Public Health endeavors to support the emergency response to any and all hazards where our expertise will aid the community.

 Provide public health emergency planning, response, and recovery capabilities to the eight counties and one tribal region within Southeastern Idaho Public Health (Bannock, Bear Lake, Bingham, Butte, Caribou, Fort Hall, Franklin, Oneida, Power) by supporting County, Tribal, and Healthcare emergency managers and the general public in all capacities available.

 PHP is also responsible for the development of a region-wide emergency response plan.
 This plan is designed to interact with local hospitals, emergency services, law enforcement, Homeland Security, private industry, and others to plan for timely, appropriate, and well-coordinated responses to public health emergencies.
 Many areas of response are specifically outlined; including: